 Joanna has written numerous academic journal articles and book chapters as well as being a frequent contributor to national and international debates on education, feminism and gender politics.

-She has given many guest lectures, most recently speaking at the Universities of Durham, Bath, Gottingen and Leiden.
+She has given many guest lectures, most recently speaking at the Universities of Bonn, Cologne, Leiden and the Freie University in Berline.
 In America she has lectured at St Olaf College, North Dakota State University, the University of San Diego and California State University, Fullerton.
 She has addressed the Institute for Humane Studies and the National Association of Scholars.

 Joanna’s writing has been published widely in the UK and the US including The Sun, The Daily Mail, The Telegraph, The Spectator, The Guardian, The New York Post and American Conservative.

 Joanna writes and speaks about a range of issues including schools, gender, feminism, children and families.
 She has appeared on BBC 1’s Sunday Morning Live and Daily Politics and has reviewed the newspapers for Sky News.
 Joanna has been a guest on Radio 4’s Moral Maze and Broadcasting House as well as Radio 3’s Night Waves.

 Please get in touch if you would like Joanna to speak at your institution or write for your publication.
 You can email: firstname.lastname@example.org.